byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 ## [PyCall](@id pycall)

 One of the dependencies, [AirfoilPrep.jl](https://github.com/byuflowlab/AirfoilPrep.jl), is a wrapper of Python code that is written in Python 3.8.
-For this reason, make sure that your Python version linked to PyCall is 3.8.
+For this reason, make sure that your Python version linked to PyCall is 3.8 or higher.
 You can do that as follows:
 ```julia
 # Install PyCall